 Fig. 1.
 Typical effects of modified gravity on theoretical CMB temperature (top panel) and lensing potential (bottom panel) power spectra.
-An increase (or decrease) of E{22} with respect to zero introduces a gravitational slip, higher at present, when $\Omega{\rm de}$ is higher (see Eq.
-(4) and Eq.
-(6)); this in turns changes the Weyl potential and leads to a higher (or lower) lensing potential.
+An increase (or decrease) of E{22} with respect to zero introduces a gravitational slip, higher at present, when Ω{de} is higher (see Eqs.
+(4) and (6)); this in turns changes the Weyl potential and leads to a higher (or lower) lensing potential.
 On the other hand, whenever E{11} and E{22} are different from zero (quite independently of their sign) μ and η change in time: as the dynamics in the gravitational potential is increased, this leads to an enhancement in the ISW effect.
 Note also that even when the temperature spectrum is very close to Λ CDM (as for $E{11} = E{22} = 0.5$) the lensing potential is still different with respect to Λ CDM, shown in black.

-and perturbation equations in that framework; or (2) more phenomenologically, one can construct functions that map closely onto cosmological observables, probing the geometry of spacetime and the growth of perturbations.
-Assuming spatial flatness for simplicity, the geometry is given by the expansion rate H and perturbations to the metric.
+We start by noticing that one can generally follow two different approaches: (1) given a theoretical set up, one can specify the action (or Lagrangian) of the theory and derive background and perturbation equations in that framework; or (2) more phenomenologically, one can construct functions that map closely onto cosmological observables, probing the geometry of spacetime and the growth of perturbations.
+Assuming spatial flatness for simplicity, the geometry is given by the expansion rate Hand perturbations to the metric.
 If we consider only scalar-type components the metric perturbations can be written in terms of the gravitational potentials Φ and Ψ (or equivalently by any two independent combinations of these potentials).
-Cosmological observations thus constrain one "background" function of time H(a) and two "perturbation" functions of scale and time $\Phi(k,a)$ and $\Psi(k,a)$ (e.g., Kunz 2012).
+Cosmological observations thus constrain one "background" function of time H(a) and two "perturbation" functions of scale and time $\Phi(k, a)$ and $\Psi(k, a)$ (e.g., Kunz 2012).
 These functions fix the metric, and thus the Einstein tensor $G{\mu\nu}$.
 Einstein's equations link this tensor to the energy-momentum tensor $T{\mu\nu}$, which in turn can be related to DE or MG properties.